-To find out if your credit report is being affected by your past financial decisions, get in touch with My Credit File today.
+To find out if your Equifax credit report accurately illustrates your past financial decisions, get in touch with My Credit File today.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.